utilyre/go-asteroids/README.md

 ### 1. Install Ebiten Dependencies

 Before running the game, you need to follow [Ebiten's installation guide](https://ebitengine.org/en/documents/install.html).
-If you're plan to run the server on a VPS, make sure [Xvfb](https://en.wikipedia.org/wiki/Xvfb) is installed and properly configured.
+If you plan to run the server on a VPS, make sure [Xvfb](https://en.wikipedia.org/wiki/Xvfb) is installed and properly configured.